-The disadvantages include the fact that a fund manager is not in control of how much money they have in the fund, and this can sometimes change quickly and substantially.
-If a fund does well it can attract a lot of new money, possibly at a time when the markets in invests in have already risen, so are less attractive for new investment.
+The disadvantages include the fact that a fund manager is not in control of how much money they have in the fund and this can sometimes change quickly and substantially.
+If a fund does well it can attract a lot of new money, possibly at a time when markets have risen a lot so are less attractive for new investment.